daniellanao/daniellanao/README.md

 I started my career as a Software Developer and progressively moved closer to product, strategy, and business.

-With more than 13 years of experience, I've worked as a developer, technical leader, Product Owner, CTO, and founder — mostly across startups and fintech.
+With more than 13 years of experience, I’ve grown from Software Developer to Technical Leader, Product Owner, CTO, and Founder.

+Most of my career has been in startups and fintech, where I’ve worked across technology, product, and business.

 I enjoy working at the intersection of **technology, product, customers, and business**: understanding a problem, discussing possible solutions with different teams, and then helping turn those ideas into something that actually works.